 via an increasing number of awards.

-buildings across the UK, ranging from retail projects to local
+the UK, ranging from retail projects to local primary schools, and

 The Breathing Buildings team contributes

 significantly to research into natural ventilation.
 Our links with

 the University of Cambridge are very strong.
 Click here for

 a reference list of background papers and to watch Prof Shaun